theAgingApprentice/recipes/docs/recipes-BRD.md

 - From wishlist (draw only from recipes with `wishlist = true`)
 - Surprise me (Claude picks freely with no constraint)

-**Implementation decisions (resolved at build):**
-- Suggestions presented as a **reviewable list** (all suggestions shown at once, accept/reject inline per row)

 **Acceptance criteria:**
 - "AI Suggest" button accessible from the meal plan page
-- User selects scope (meal / day / week), composition (mains only / full meals), and one or more criteria
+- User selects scope, composition, and one or more criteria
-- Claude returns a list of suggestions — each includes: recipe name, dish type, slot (day + meal slot), and a plain-English explanation of why it was chosen
+- Claude returns a list of suggestions — each includes: recipe name, dish type, slot, and a plain-English explanation
-- User can accept or reject each suggestion individually from the reviewable list
+- User can accept or reject each suggestion individually
-- On reject: user selects from rejection reason dropdown (values from `rejection_reasons` table, Other always last); if Other selected, a text input appears — on submit the new reason is added to `rejection_reasons` and recorded
+- On reject: user selects from rejection reason dropdown; if Other selected, text input appears and new reason added to `rejection_reasons`
 - Accepted suggestions written to the meal plan grid
-- Rejected suggestions recorded but do not affect the meal plan
-- Every suggestion recorded in `ai_suggestions` table: recipe_id, scope, criteria used, slot, Claude's explanation, accepted (boolean), rejection_reason_id (nullable), rejection_reason_text (for on-the-spot Other entries)
+- Every suggestion recorded in `ai_suggestions` table
-- Claude only selects from recipes already in the DB
-- Claude receives the full recipe list with cook log summary data (count, avg rating, last cooked) as context

 ---

 ### UC-17 — Recipe Linking
 **Actor:** Andrew
-**Status:** 🔲 Planned (PR #8)
+**Status:** ✅ Complete (PR #8 — June 27, 2026)
 **Description:** Andrew links two recipes that are intended to go together.
-Links are visible on both recipe detail pages and manageable from both the detail page and the edit form.
+Links are visible on both recipe detail pages and manageable from the detail page.

 **Acceptance criteria:**

 **Viewing links:**
-- Recipe detail page shows a "Goes well with" section listing all linked recipes
+- Recipe detail page shows a "Linked Recipes" section listing all linked recipes
-- Each linked recipe shows: name, dish type, and link notes (e.g. "Nagi cookbook p.42 — serve together")
-- Linked recipe name is a clickable link to its detail page
+- Each linked recipe name is a clickable link to its detail page
+- "No linked recipes yet" shown when none exist

 **Adding links (detail page):**
-- "Link a recipe" button on the detail page opens an inline form
-- Form has: recipe search/dropdown (all recipes except current), optional notes field
+- Dropdown of all recipes (excluding current recipe) with a Link button
-- On save: link created, detail page reloads showing the new link
+- On save: link created bidirectionally, list reloads without page refresh

-**Adding links (edit form):**
-- "Linked recipes" section on the edit form
-- Shows existing links with remove button per link
-- "Add link" inline form: recipe dropdown + notes field

 **Removing links:**
-- Remove button per link on both detail page and edit form
+- Remove button per link on detail page
 - Confirmation required (browser confirm dialog)
-- Links are bidirectional — removing from either side removes the link
+- Removing a link removes it from both sides (bidirectional)

 **Bidirectionality:**
-- `recipe_links` table stores one row per link (recipe_id, linked_recipe_id) — queries check both directions
+- `recipe_links` table stores two rows per link pair (A→B and B→A)
-- No duplicate links (A→B and B→A not both stored; one row covers both directions)
+- UNIQUE constraint on `(recipe_id, linked_recipe_id)` prevents duplicates
+- Removing one link removes both rows

 ---